Huang-Libo/Notebook/Swift/LanguageGuide/Closures.md

 ## Autoclosures

-An *autoclosure* is a closure that’s automatically created to wrap an expression that’s being passed as an argument to a function.
-It doesn’t take any arguments, and **when it’s called, it returns the value of the expression that’s wrapped inside of it**.
+An *autoclosure* is a closure that’s automatically created to wrap an expression that’s being passed as an argument to a function. **It doesn’t take any arguments**, and **when it’s called, it returns the value of the expression that’s wrapped inside of it**.
 This syntactic convenience lets you omit braces around a function’s parameter by writing a normal expression instead of an explicit closure.

 It’s common to *call* functions that take autoclosures, but it’s not common to implement that kind of function.
-For example, the `assert(condition:message:file:line:)` function takes an autoclosure for its `condition` and `message` parameters; its condition parameter is evaluated only in debug builds and its `message` parameter is evaluated only if `condition` is `false`.
+For example, the `assert(condition:message:file:line:)` function takes an autoclosure for its `condition` and `message` parameters; its `condition` parameter is evaluated only in debug builds and its `message` parameter is evaluated only if `condition` is `false`.

 An autoclosure lets you *delay* evaluation, because the code inside isn’t run until you call the closure.
 Delaying evaluation is useful for code that has side effects or is computationally expensive, because it lets you control when that code is evaluated.
 The code below shows how a closure delays evaluation.